home-assistant/developers.home-assistant/docs/hassio_addon_testing.md

 Create a new folder for data and add a test _options.json_ file.
 After that you can run your add-on with: `docker run --rm -v /tmp/my_test_data:/data -p PORT_STUFF_IF_NEEDED local/my-test-addon`

+In case your add-on relies on `SUPERVISOR_TOKEN` don't forget to define the environment variable with: `docker run --env SUPERVISOR_TOKEN="<access-token>"` where `<access-token>` might be a long-lived-access token generated in the UI under `/profile`.

 ## Logs

 All stdout and stderr are redirected to the Docker logs.
 The logs can be fetched from the add-on page inside the Hass.io panel in Home Assistant.